trustfractal/sdk/README.md

 This is the SDK for interacting with Fractal's DID Credentials.

-After a user performs KYC with Fractal, that data is taken and a DID credential is generated.
+After a user performs KYC with Fractal, that data is processed and a DID credential is generated.

 ## Table of Contents